The quick answer is the most common types of knee surgeries are:

 These procedures are explained more in the following paragraphs.

-The knee is the largest joint in your body and one of the most complex.
+The quick answer is the knee is the largest joint in your body and one of the most complex.
 It is comprised of the lower leg bone (the tibia), the thigh bone (the femur) and the knee cap (the patella), as well as multiple tendons, muscles, ligaments and cartilage that connect at the knee.

 It is responsible for supporting most of your body weight, making it susceptible to various types of damage and injury.